vdvChuong/AutoML-Streamlit/README.md

 # AutoML Streamlit Application

-This is an application used for the graduation thesis of the AutoML group, class 2019 - 2023, at Ho Chi Minh City University of Technical Education (HCMUTE).
+This is an application used for the graduation thesis of the AutoML FIT group, class 2019 - 2023, at Ho Chi Minh City University of Technical Education (HCMUTE).

 ## Author